Skip to content

 London · UK-wide · SW6 4RF Reg 1167073 Registered charity Official website Charity Commission register

-THE BORNE FOUNDATION is a registered charity (no. 1167073) working in disability across the United Kingdom.
+The Borne Foundation is a registered charity (no. 1167073) working in health across the United Kingdom.
 Its latest Charity Commission filing directs 67% of spending to charitable activities, holding roughly 3 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈11% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: THE BORNE FOUNDATION scores 77 out of 100 (3 stars).
+In short: THE BORNE FOUNDATION scores 72 out of 100 (3 stars).
 67% average program spend (3-year average).
-Filings are up to date with no major concerns.
+Review the pillar breakdown below.

-THE BORNE FOUNDATION has a Clarity Score of 77 out of 100 on CharityCompare (3 stars, Good).
+The Borne Foundation has a Clarity Score of 72 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 1167073.
 Status: Registered.
-Primary cause area: Disability.
-Latest accounts year 2021: total income £1.1m, with 67% of expenditure on charitable activities.
+Primary cause area: Health.
+Latest accounts year 2025: total income £1.7m, with 67% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 3 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .